JasonLocklin/Dissertation/VWM/Results.md

 $\overline{M}_{\text{diff}} = 0.19$, $\text{p} < 0.001$,
 respectively).

 TODO: Figure [fig:VWM_1Target] goes about here.
-Figure depicts the guessing probability for the three groups, with the two healthy groups obviously at ceiling.
+Caption: Figure depicts the probability of correct target selection for the single target condition (i.e., the inverse of the probability of guessing).
+The two healthy groups perform at ceiling, with the patient group responding less reliably.

 #### Two and Three Target Conditions